jackyzha0/quartz/content/notes/augmented-reality.md

 tags: XR, HCI
 ---

-A subset of [[Extended Reality|XR]] where the virtual elements are embedded into the real environment.
+A subset of [[extended-reality|XR]] where the virtual elements are embedded into the real environment.

 Makes use of [[optical-see-through|OST]] and [[video-see-through|VST]] [[head-mounted-display|HMDs]] as well as [[spatial-augmented-reality|SPA]] to achieve this.